Jessie212/bookish-api-docs/README.md

-# Book Search API overview

-This mock/sample API simulates endpoints commonly used in catalog/archival type web applications, and includes endpoints that Create, retrieve, update, and delete resources.

-## About This API

-I created this mock API for learning and demonstration purposes.
-It's called the Book Search API, and it was created by an online catalog company called Bookish.
-Bookish is where people who love to read go to love, hate, and discover books.

-## Purpose
+# Purpose

-This project is part of my technical writing portfolio, and aims to demonstrates my ability to:
+I am a general technical writer who is now pivoting to developer and API documentation.
+I have four years of experience simplifying complex enterprise products for both developer and end-user audiences, and I created this mock API for learning and demonstration purposes.
+This project, as part of my technical writing portfolio, aims to demonstrate my ability to:

 - Write and design clear, structured, and helpful developer-focused API documentation as a technical writer.
 - Read and interpret public API behavior.
-- Learn how to use new tools and the OpenAPI standard.
+- Learn how to use new tools and adhere to the OpenAPI standard.

+## About this API

+This mock/sample API is called the Book Search API, and it was created by an online catalog company called Bookish.
+Bookish is where people who love to read go to love, hate, and discover books.
+The API simulates endpoints commonly used in catalog/archival type web applications, and includes endpoints that create, retrieve, update, and delete resources.

-## What is in this Repository?
+## What is in this repository?

 - Conceptual API documentation in Markdown format.
 - An OpenAPI (Swagger) specification in YAML format.
 - Sample requests and responses in JSON format.
-- This README.md that explains the API project.
+- This README.md that explains my motivation and the API project.

 ## Tools used